ttytm/wthrr-the-weathercrab/README.md

 <sub>If you are using brew, this gist contains easy digestible copy-pasta for nerd-font installation.<br>
 https://gist.github.com/davidteren/898f2dcccd42d9f8680ec69a3a5d350e</sub>

+Some terminal emulators might require you to additionally add/prioritize emojis in their font config.

 ## Installation

 Until binary releases are provided, rusts package manager is a simple way to install the binary crate.